vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 #### Infrared controlled devices

-As mentioned in the introduction there are a lot of devices which can be controlled via infrared.
+As mentioned in the introduction, there are a lot of devices that can be controlled via infrared.
 Here are some links to products which all work via infrared, and can be controlled via the above mentioned infrared transmitter / receiver.

 LEDS